EPIC ARTS CAMPUS

 OUTDOOR STAGE & PARK

 Behind the pop-up art container and right next to the clay studio, you’ll find a quiet green space with picnic tables, an outdoor stage, and a rather majestic tree.
+The park features a large metal sculpture donated by Rita Blitt, and a colorful mural by Strawberry Hill resident & artist Kate E Burke.

 Come eat your lunch on a picnic table, read a book under the tree, or sit and sketch on the shaded stage.